Your browser does not support JavaScript! Skip to main content

 We can also analyze systems that use non-synchronized clocks such as those often present in AMP platforms by using the RTBx to timestamp data.

-• How many performance counters can you collect per test?
+• How many hardware event monitors can you collect values from per test?

-The maximum number of metrics we can collect depends on the performance monitoring unit(s) (or equivalent) on the hardware.
+The maximum number of hardware event monitors we can collect values from depends on the performance monitoring unit(s) (or equivalent) on the hardware.
 An ARM A53, for example, lets us collect at least 30 metrics, but only access 6 in a single test.
 By running tests multiple times, however, we could collect all 30 metrics.

 • Why don't you have a tool that automates multicore timing analysis?